Our Mum our Gran our Great Gran.

 getting hectic now, all good starts bring responsibilities, the team are relying on Eda for a major contribution.
 She was Chief Coach for the youth team, leading by example.
 Also on hand were sisters Doris and Clare, without children of their own, they always pitched in when needed not only with refreshing drinks but also hard support work at the coal face.
 It's always a good bet to keep close to your sisters as well as having your Mum in a second home next door! ... but Nanny was a staunch Baptist, so our Mum had to remember to hide George's beer!

 Although they were on a good trajectory educating children was a full time job and more.
 There was some outside help of course; Miss Austin, Miss Nicholas, Mr Hopkins & Netherton House.
-Four specimens all different with different demands; appendicitis, dyslexia, pneumonia and broken legs, added to salted porridge, cottage pie, apple dumplings and great big soggy cheese and tomato sandwiches, all in a day's work.
-Mr Walmsley provided the tea, Hormbreys the meat, Fred Ellis the fish, everything else at the Co-op in Barnton ...
+Four specimens all different with different demands; appendicitis, dyslexia, pneumonia and broken legs, added to salted porridge, cottage pie, sausage and mash and great big soggy cheese and tomato sandwiches, all in a day's work.
+Mr Walmsley provided the tea, George Hormbrey the meat, Fred Ellis the fish, everything else at the Co-op in Barnton ...
 Mrs Haddock was nursemaid next door and Dr Booth on call from Darwin Street.
-And don’t forget the move to The Briars, ‘Mother’s Hour’, cricket pitches, the Velocette and Mr Hulse's home delivered groceries from Clares ...
+And don’t forget the move to The Briars in 1948 and ‘Mother’s Hour’, cricket pitches, playrooms & cellars, the Velocette and Mr Hulse's home delivered groceries from Clares ...

 Eda and George were fighting hard, still keeping active and fit with 2 by 2 lifestyle diets and cricket at Arley Hall with warm beer and pale sunshine and always sticking close to lifelong friends; Bill & Wynn, Stubby & Phil, Edna & Alec, The Schos, Gwen & Bill, Sam & Ess, Nell & Cyril ...